SharikHR/Review/manuscript.md

 ### The hanging drop technique.

 The hanging drop technique relies on the formation of spheroids in small drops of culture medium, which are suspended on a glass coverslip.
 This is a simple method in which cells are placed in hanging drop culture and incubated under physiological conditions until they form 3D spheroids.
 The method requires no specialized equipment and can be adapted to include addition of any biological agent in very small quantities, can also be used to co-culture two (or more) different cell populations so as to elucidate the role of cell-cell or cell-ECM interactions in specifying spatial relationships between cells @doi:10.3791/2720.
-The hanging drop method generated well-rounded MCTS and represents an attractive alternative for spheroids production, because it is mild, can be applied to a wide variety of cell lines, and can produce spheroids of a homogeneous size without the need for sieving or manual selection @doi:10.1002/bit.10655, for some cell lines spheroid formation occured within 72 hours @doi:10.4172/2168-9431.1000170.
+The hanging drop method generated well-rounded MCS and represents an attractive alternative for spheroids production, because it is mild, can be applied to a wide variety of cell lines, and can produce spheroids of a homogeneous size without the need for sieving or manual selection @doi:10.1002/bit.10655, for some cell lines spheroid formation occured within 72 hours @doi:10.4172/2168-9431.1000170.
 This method has also been applied to the co-cultivation of mixed cell populations, including the co-cultivation of endothelial cells and tumor cells as a model of early tumor angiogenesis @doi:10.1007/s10456-004-8911-7.
 Although they have disadvantage as producing variable size spheroids, low throughput, hard to handle, long-term culture, they provide an efficient way to obtain biological insights that are often lost in 2D platforms @doi:10.1039/c0an00609b.

 ### Liquid overlay technique.